 They say it costs $20 to walk around the block in NYC.
 Honestly, they are not wrong.
-I don’t usually Google “Cheap Eats in City X” when I travel (probably because I often travel to countries like Sri Lanka and Poland where eating out even at great restaurants is affordable), but I did Google “Cheap Eats in NYC” because yikes!
+I don’t usually Google “cheap eats in city X” when I travel (probably because I often travel to countries like Sri Lanka and Poland where eating out even at great restaurants is affordable), but I did Google “cheap eats in New York” because yikes!
 Getting the bill at a restaurant is not for the faint of heart, especially if you travel as a family of four.

 The good news is New York has amazing food for every budget, you just need to know where to find it.
 And I am here to share my favorite finds with you.
 Just so we are on the same page, by “cheap eats” I mean a meal that would cost about $15 or preferably less.

-This list is, by no means, complete, so if you have recommendations for cheap places to eat in NYC, leave a comment!
+This list is, by no means, complete, so if you have recommendations for cheap eats in NYC, leave a comment below!

 A few notes on finding cheap eats in New York!

-2. There are many market halls all around NYC, starting from the ultra-famous Chelsey Market to Essex Market to Eataly and beyond.
-They are often crowded and hectic and it is sometimes hard to find a table during lunch and dinner hours, but they offer a lot of affordable options.
+• There are many market halls all around NYC, starting with the ultra-famous Chelsey Market to Essex Market to Eataly and beyond.
+They are often crowded and hectic and it is sometimes hard to find a table during lunch and dinner hours, but that’s where you’ll find some of the best cheap eats in New York.

 Now let’s dive in!
-Here are 15 affordable meals you can have in New York!
+Here are 15 cheap eats in New York I have tried and loved!

 Joe’s Pizza

-The first tip to find cheap eats in New York is to have pizza.
-The average price for a slice is around $3, even at the most popular spots with a line of hungry New Yorkers and tourists outside.
+Pizza is the most obvious option when it comes to cheap eats in New York.
+The average price for a slice is around $4-5, even at the most popular spots with a line of hungry New Yorkers and tourists outside.
 Joe’s Pizza is one of the most popular pizza restaurants in Manhattan, frequented by celebrities.
 Most recently Dua Lipa and Rihanna visited the place, and Scarlett Johansson named it her favorite slice in the city on Jimmy Fallon.

 The restaurant was founded by Joe Pozzuoli, an immigrant from Naples, Italy, where pizza was born, back in 1975.
 In the past decades, it has become a true New York institution while maintaining high quality and staying down-to-earth.
-The space is quite small and simple, with limited seating, so you will see lots of people enjoying their pizza right outside.
-Expect to stay in a line, but it moves quickly.
-And have cash ready, as they do not accept credit cards.
+The space is quite small and simple, with limited seating.
+Lots of people enjoy their slice on the street, right outside the shop.
+Expect to stay in line, but it moves quickly.
+And have some cash ready, as they do not accept credit cards.

-Oh, and if you are into visiting filming locations, a scene from Spiderman 2 was shot here!
-You can check more NYC cafes and restaurants that were used as filming locations in this blog post of mine.
+By the way, if you are into visiting filming locations, a scene from Spiderman 2 was shot here!
+You can check more NYC cafes and restaurants that were used as filming locations in this blog post of mine

 John’s of Bleecker Street